robertbraeutigam/scan/README.md

 * Payload (encrypted)

 Encryption and key management is the same as for intermediate frames.

-#### Frame type: 07 (Renegotiate)

-The responder may send this message to instruct the initiator to reopen the connection with a new handshake.

-There is no payload in this message.

-When a connection is closed or lost, upon re-establishing the initiator may continue to send frames with the already established keys for the previously lost logical connection.
-That is, it may continue sending application messages instead of starting with a handshake again.

-Devices may support remembering already established keys, or may even persist them to survive restarts.
-Therefore an initiator may try to continue communication with previously established keys.

-If this assumption does not hold, the responder must send a Renegotiate frame to indicate that it can not in fact decrypt the received messages, either because it does not remember the necessary keys or it became out of sync with the initiator and a new handshaking process is needed.

-The initiator should assume that the messages it sent in the meantime were not received and must remove its old keys and close the connection.

 #### Frame type: 33 (Identity Query)